 For the same reasons (unclear government compliance guidance and strict fiduciary duty) another seemingly-logical measurement...speed of processing...also backfires.
-As one employer/client (who happened to be a hospital) called to sheepishly apologize, "I guess what I was asking is like asking how fast our doctors do exploratory surgery.
+One employer/client (who happened to be a hospital) called to sheepishly apologize, "I guess what I was asking is like asking how fast our doctors do exploratory surgery.
 Being careful is the most important factor."

 Frankly, from a financial & liability point of view, I find that government compliance is the area that holds the greatest potential for risk.
 Most of the government penalties are designed to cripple an employer for even innocent or unknowing goofs.
 Therefore, my question in evaluating a TPA would be where the TPA gets their government compliance information and how do they go about coordinating with the client to implement what they can.